 Tuition and Financial Resources

 A financial advisor can review your financial circumstances to help guide you through and beyond the D.V.M.
 Program.
-Our advisor can help you understand tuition costs, explore financial aid opportunities, and more.
+Our advisor can help you understand tuition costs, explore financial aid opportunities and scholarships, and more.

 Being a member of student and professional organizations helps you stay connected in the field of veterinary medicine and up-to-date with opportunities related to your specialties.